-In order to meet the most critical needs in our communities, Komen Colorado conducts a community needs assessment every four years.
+In order to meet the most critical needs in our communities, Komen Colorado conducts a community needs assessment every five years.
 Komen Colorado uses the results of the needs assessment to determine which communities most need support in reaching breast cancer outcome goals set at a state and national level.

 To find resources to help with the cost to receive breast cancer care, please click a section that meets your needs: